Hopac/Hopac/README.md

 The document [Programming in Hopac](Docs/Programming.md) contains some notes and examples on programming with Hopac.
-The document [Actors and Hopac](Docs/Actors.md) discusses the similaries and differences between actor models and the programming model provided by Hopac.
+The document [Actors and Hopac](Docs/Actors.md) discusses the similarities and differences between actor models and the programming model provided by Hopac.
 The document [Parallel Programming Performance Considerations](Docs/Performance.md) discusses fundamental issues that affect the performance of parallel algorithms on shared